rubyhyde/AI_A_Portfolio_2644443H/README.md

 # ai-for-the-arts

-This reposit is to contain all my work for DMIS.
+This repository is to contain all my work for DMIS.
 My goal is to learn python.